Birthplace of Ronald Reagan

 The Birthplace of Ronald Reagan, also known as the Graham Building, is located in an apartment on the second floor of a late 19th-century commercial building in Tampico, Illinois, United States.
 The building was built in 1896, and housed a tavern from that time until 1915.
 On February 6, 1911, the future 40th President of the United States, Ronald Reagan, was born in the apartment there.
-The Reagan family subsequently moved into a house in Tampico a few months later.
+The Reagan family moved into a house in Tampico a few months later.

 Architecturally, the two-story brick building is similar to its neighbors, all of which are part of a historic district added to the U.S. National Register of Historic Places in 1982.